fnogatz/swivm/README.md

     swivm alias default 7.2

+## Usage with GitHub Actions

+swivm provides two workflows for usage with [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions):
+- `fnogatz/swivm/actions/install` just installs the latest version of swivm into `~/.swivm`, so it can be used after `source ~/.swivm/swivm.sh`.
+- `fnogatz/swivm/actions/load` installs swivm as well as SWI-Prolog.
+Its version can be specified by the `swi-prolog-version` input value (default: `devel`). swivm and SWI-Prolog are available after `source ~/.swivm/swivm.sh`.

 ## Problems

 If you try to install a SWI-Prolog version and the installation fails, be sure to delete the SWI-Prolog downloads from src (\~/.swivm/src/) and versions (\~/.swivm/versions/) or you might get an error when trying to reinstall them again.